top of page

-Why You Wake Up at the Same Time Every Night: Causes & Fixes (UK Guide)
+Why You Wake Up at the Same Time Every Night (And How to Stop)

-Waking up in the middle of the night—especially at the same time—is a common experience that can feel deeply unsettling.
-Whether it's 2 am, 3:30 am or precisely 4:07 am every single night, this strange sleep disruption can quickly spark anxiety.
-Why does it happen?
-And more importantly, how can it be stopped?
+Waking up in the middle of the night, especially at the same time, is a common experience that can feel deeply unsettling.
+Whether it's 2 am, 3:30 am or precisely 4:07 am every single night, suddenly bolting upright can quickly become a worrying habit.

 Your body sleeps in roughly 90-minute cycles, rotating through light sleep, deep sleep (slow wave), and REM (rapid eye movement) sleep.
 Typically, REM sleep becomes more prominent in the second half of the night.
 If you're consistently waking during REM, your brain is in a more alert, dream-heavy state, making it more susceptible to waking.